cdrit/token-transformer/README.md

 ## Development note

-This module started as a small utility for ACKS token transformations and active-effect cleanup.
-Contributions and improvements are welcome.
+This module is entirely vibe-coded.
+Contributions and improvements from real coders are welcome.